Azure/azure-sdk-tools/packages/python-packages/tox-monorepo/README.md

 # tox-monorepo

+**Note** This plugin doesn't work with tox 4.
+However, tox 4 has good monorepo support out of the box with the [--root](https://tox.wiki/en/stable/cli_interface.html#tox---root) command line argument.

 This plugin changes {toxinidir} to be the directory that executes the tox command, rather than where the tox.ini actually lives on disk.
 This allows a monorepo to easily share a single tox.ini file rather than have to keep copies up to date.

 Features